Leo G. Carroll: Films and television

-He appeared in spots on the first two regular episodes of Rowan & Martin's Laugh-In, the series that replaced U.N.C.L.E., and in fact appears as Mr. Waverly in the very first episode party scene where he is seen using a pen communicator to call Kuryakin to report that he believes he has found THRUSH headquarters.
+Carroll appeared in spots on the first two regular episodes of Rowan & Martin's Laugh-In, the series that replaced U.N.C.L.E., and in fact appears as Mr. Waverly in the very first episode party scene where he is seen using a pen communicator to call Kuryakin to report that he believes he has found THRUSH headquarters.

 Death

-In 1972, Carroll died in Hollywood of cancer-induced pneumonia.
+In 1972, Carroll died aged 85 in Hollywood, following a long illness.
 He is interred at the Grand View Memorial Park Cemetery in Glendale, California.

-In popular culture

-Carroll was posthumously referenced in the lyrics of "Science Fiction/Double Feature", the opening song of the musical stage production The Rocky Horror Show and its 1975 film adaptation.
-The song refers to Carroll in connection with his role in the film Tarantula.